Camila Cabello Insists Taylor Swift Friendship Is Based On Boys, Not Music

 “Taylor is always the person that I go to for boy advice,” she said about their friendship.
 “The reason we became friends was purely because we think the same way about a lot of things: We’re both really sensitive and emotional when it comes to love.
 We love love, and we love writing songs about love.”

-She admitted that she’s ready to find a real-life.
-Though Camila has been linked to Austin Mahone and Shawn Mendes, she admits that she has never been in a long-term relationship.
+Although Camila has been linked to Austin Mahone and Shawn Mendes, she admits that she has never been in a long-term relationship.
 Camila revealed she also dreams of collaborating with Ed Sheeran.
-But, rumors have been swirling that she’s working on a secret collaboration with Taylor.
+However, rumors have been swirling that she’s working on a secret collaboration with Taylor.

 According to an exclusive report via Hollywood Life, she also would like to work with her friend for her debut solo album.